digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 -  The implementation of an interface instance can be changed;

--  A new interface instance can be added to a template.

-The following table summarizes the changes supported by that SCU.
-Consult the detailed documentation below for additional information.
+The following table summarizes the changes supported by SCU.
+Consult the sections below for additional information.
+For application updates that are not covered by SCU, consult the :ref:`Automating the Upgrade Process
+<upgrade-automation>` section, which describes an upgrade tool for
+migrating contracts from an old version to a new version.

 .. csv-table::
   :file: upgrade-scopes.csv